-Figs are fiber-rich, low-calorie fruits, as well as an excellent source of vitamins and minerals.
-While the great nutritional value of figs makes them a healthy snack, either in fresh or dried form, the medicinal properties of the leaves, fruits, and seeds of the fig tree have also been traditionally used for treating a number of health conditions.
+Figs are fiber-rich, low-calorie fruits, which are packed with vitamins and minerals.
+While the great nutritional value of figs makes them a healthy snack, both fresh or dried, the medicinal properties of the leaves, fruits, and seeds of the fig tree have also been traditionally used for treating a number of health conditions.

 Fig Medicinal Properties